If you look for simple money making ideas online, you’re going to find a ton of paid survey sites.

 Sure, you might be able to answer a few 10 minute surveys and get paid $3.
 However, even these smaller surveys are uncommon and aren’t worth it.

-You’re better off sticking to a more popular survey site like Prolific to earn you some legit money.
+You’re better off sticking to more popular survey sites like Prolific to earn some legit money.

 Extra Reading – The Best Online Jobs That Pay You Daily.

 - Easy sign up process